tvdboom/ATOM/docs_sources/user_guide/data_management.md

 ## Memory considerations

-An atom instance stores one copy of the dataframe in each branch.
-Note that there are always at least two branches in the instance: master (or another user defined branch) and one additional branch that stores the dataframe with which the class was initialized.
-This internal branch is called `og` (original) and can not be accessed by the user.
+An atom instance stores one copy of the dataframe in each branch, and one copy of the initial dataset with which the instance is initialized (this copy is necessary to avoid data leakage during hyperparameter tuning and for some specific methods like [cross_validate](../../API/models/gnb/#cross-validate) and [reset](../../API/ATOM/atomclassifier/#reset)).
+This initial copy is created as soon as there are no branches in the initial state (usually after calling the first data transformation) and it's stored in an internal branch called `og` (original).
+The og branch is not accessible by the user.

 Apart from the dataset itself, the model's [predictions](./predicting) (e.g. `predict_proba_train`), metric scores and [shap values](./plots/#shap) are also stored as attributes of the model to avoid having to recalculate them every time they are needed.
-All this data can occupy a considerable amount memory for large datasets.
+This data can occupy a considerable amount of memory for large datasets.
 You can delete all these attributes using the [clear](../../API/ATOM/atomclassifier/#clear) method in order to free some memory before [saving](../../API/ATOM/atomclassifier/#save) the class.

-!!! note
-    Sparse matrices fed to atom or an [exported pipeline](../../API/ATOM/atomclassifier/#export-pipeline) are converted internally to the full array.
-Note that this can fill large spaces in memory.

 <br>